What you will study

 You have to apply for LSFL membership to study this course.

-IELTS starts six times a year – in January, March, May, July, September and November.
+IELTS starts three times a year – in January, May and September.